MOXA-ISD/developer-docs/docs/edge-appdev-tag.md

 ### Prerequisites

 Before you start a new adventure with ThingsPro Tag SDK.
-You need to set up the repository.
-Afterward, you can install and update the relevant packages from the repository.
+You need to set up the apt-repository.
+Afterward, you can install and update the relevant packages from the thingspro apt-repositary.

 **ADD GPG KEYS**